penalosa/epsilon/README.md

 > Fast, fun & simple communication over websockets

+Makes communication over websockets as easy as calling an `async` local function, using Proxies to "proxy" function calls to a node server.

 Install with `npm install @penalosa/epsilon` or `yarn add @penalosa/epsilon`.
 It works, but is in a very early stage of development, so expect bugs.

 ## QuickStart